Murders of Haile Kifer and Nicholas Brady: Trial

 On April 21, 2014, Smith's jury trial commenced in Morrison County.
 Smith was represented by attorneys Steven J. Meshbesher and Adam T. Johnson.
 On April 29, 2014, Smith was found guilty on two counts of first-degree murder with premeditation and on two counts of second-degree murder after three hours of jury deliberations.
 He was immediately sentenced to life in prison without the possibility of parole.
 The audio recordings were named by the jurors as the biggest influence on their decision.
-"That was the most damning piece of evidence in my mind," Wes Hatlestad, one of 12 jurors, said following the trial.
-"That audio recording of the actual killings and the audio recording of Mr. Smith's interview immediately after his arrest ... pretty much convinced me that we were dealing with a deranged individual."
+Wes Hatlestad, one of 12 jurors, following the trial said: "That was the most damning piece of evidence in my mind.
+That audio recording of the actual killings and the audio recording of Mr. Smith's interview immediately after his arrest ... pretty much convinced me that we were dealing with a deranged individual."